 Individuals must understand exactly how to make an adoption tax credit claim.
 Adoptive parents are permitted to claim the adoption tax credit either the year after the expenses are incurred if the adoption is not immediately finalized; or, if the adoption is finalized the same year that expenses are incurred, an individual may claim the adoption tax credit in that year.
 The credit, however, is not dependent upon whether an adoption attempt was successful.
 To claim an adoption tax credit, individuals must complete a Form 8839, which is called a “Qualified Adoption Expenses” and attach this form to a Form 1040 or Form 1040A.
 Individuals must also be prepared to provide documentation to the Internal Revenue Service showing that the individual’s expenses are “qualified adoption expenses.”
 To make sure that individuals have adequate record of insurance, individuals should keep all of their receipts, invoices, and financial documents relating to the adoption so that this information can be submitted to the Internal Revenue Service if necessary.

-If you have questions about the adoption tax credit, it is a wise idea to contact an experienced attorney at Conner & Lindamood, P.C. who knows how to assist couples who have undergone the adoption process with receiving clients with the best potential tax credit.
+If you have questions about the adoption tax credit, it is a wise idea to contact an experienced lawyer at Lindamood & Robinson, P.C. who knows how to assist couples who have undergone the adoption process with receiving clients with the best potential tax credit.
 Reach out to our Houston office today for help.